Gaussian fluctuations for spin systems and point processes: near-optimal rates via quantitative Marcinkiewicz's theorem: Introduction

+\begin{remark} In view of Theorem \ref{thm:CLT_det}, we observe that we have CLTs for linear statistics with a convergence rate of $O(\log L \cdot L^{-\eta/2})$, where the value of $\eta$ can be obtained from Theorem \ref{thm:var_det} for various model classes of interest. \end{remark}

-We note that these are very general conditions that are easy to verify for most kernel classes of interest; in Section \ref{s:alpha_det}, we demonstrate these conditions in some important cases.
-For instance, (i) above is a quantitative version of the statement that $K(x,x)>0$ a.e. $x \in \R^d$; whereas (ii.a) entails positivity of the kernel near the diagonal, and the alternative (ii.b) covers the case where the kernel might vanish near the diagonal but does not decay too fast away from it.
+We note that these conditions in Model \ref{model:det} are very general and cover most kernel classes of interest.
+In Section \ref{s:alpha_det}, we will demonstrate these conditions in some important cases.
+For instance, (i) above is a quantitative version of the statement that $K(x,x)>0$ for a.e. $x \in \R^d$; whereas (ii.a) entails positivity of the kernel near the diagonal, and the alternative (ii.b) covers the case where the kernel might vanish near the diagonal but does not decay too fast away from it.
+In particular, this addresses the setting of slowly decaying kernels, such as the Bessel kernel (c.f.
+Example \ref{ex:Fourier}), which are known to pose a particularly difficult challenge in stochastic geometry.
+For (ii.c), the condition \eqref{eq:3moment} is easily satisfied when the kernel $K$ decays fast enough away from the diagonal; whereas \eqref{eq:rot_inv} holds for any translation and rotation invariant kernel $K$.
+For more details on variance growth considerations, we refer the reader to Section \ref{s:vargrowth}.

 Taken together, these conditions cover nearly all translation invariant kernel classes of interest for $d>1$; but significantly, they also cover perturbations thereof (e.g. via conjugation by bounded functions), whereas such perturbations may render ineffective Fourier analytic or other structure-based techniques.
 For instance, the intuition behind (ii.b) in Model \ref{model:det} is that there is a polynomial lower bound on the decay of $K(x,y)$ in the separation $\|x-y\|$, but we do not assume it uniformly for all well-separated pairs $x,y$; instead we require that it holds on a positive fraction of the space.
 This allows for zeros of the kernel $K(x,y)$, which is necessary for many applications, see Example \ref{ex:Fourier}.

 We further observe that our approach has limited sensitivity to the ambient dimension $d$, and is particularly effective in dimensions $d>2$, where connections of determinantal processes to random matrices are not available.